(Or How I Survived The Pick Up Community With Self Esteem In Tact.)

 3) Be Aware Of Your Own Value Systems In Relation To Others

 However, with all these different viewpoints being thrown at us it is impossible to satisfy everyone, nor should you try to because the only person you should ever be looking to satisfy in your life is you.
 That doesn’t mean by being overly selfish although to some you will seem it.
 Trying to satisfy everyone will leave you unsatisfied yourself.
-As DaveC likes to say on bootcamp: “You can only live for yourself and on your deathbed if you realise you’ve lived your life purely for others you’ll realise you haven’t lived.”

-Rather it means living by your own code of values, your own criteria of what is important to you rather then by what others tell you should be important, this makes a profound difference because when you realise that you life in alignment with your values then you’re are free from the external criticism of those with a different set of values, most of the time not even their own but set by a religious or societal code.
+Rather it means living by your own code of values, your own criteria of what is important to you rather then by what others tell you should be important, this makes a profound difference because when you realize that you live in alignment with your values then you’re are free from the external criticism of those with a different set of values, most of the time not even their own but set by a religious or societal code.

 What that means is that you will have a purpose, a mission, it will keep you going no matter what obstacles people may try to throw in your path because the purpose is bigger then the gossip and the hate, it surpasses the small petty stuff for the big picture.